oilcrest/ohwr-array-interface-labview/README.txt

 	 - temperature correction for IV

 #DONE
+ - negative voltages are integrated in a natural way.
+No extra button necessary.
+ - added button to disable CV corrections
  - speed up by measuring total current and voltage only every X steps (set by user)
+ - fix compliance behavior: when compliance, wait 5 seconds then check again.
+If still compliance, abort current voltage.

 #DONE commit 27.6.2017
  - switch to PDF read mode programmatically